This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 platform is what provides those streams of data!

-Use event streams to build highly-scalable, decoupled, event-driven architectures.
+Use event streams to build highly scalable, decoupled, event-driven architectures.

 problem of data store scalability and availability.